Sarmila Bose: Bibliography

 In her 2011 book, Dead Reckoning: Memories of the 1971 Bangladesh War, Bose claims that atrocities were committed by both sides in the 1971 Bangladesh War, but that memories of the atrocities had been "dominated by the narrative of the victorious side", pointing to Indian and Bangladeshi "myths" and "exaggerations" which were not historically or statistically plausible.
 While the book does not exonerate the West Pakistani forces, it claims that the army officers "turned out to be fine men doing their best to fight an unconventional war within the conventions of warfare".
 The book was criticized by Columbia University professor Naeem Mohaiemen in BBC and Economic & Political Weekly for ahistorical bias in sources.
 She later responded to three of her critics - Naeem Mohaiemen, Urvashi Butalia, and Srinath Raghavan.

 She published Jyotibabu'r Pashchimbanga: ekti adhapataner adhyay the following year;

 the book looked at the effects of 25 years of Communist authority on education, health and industry in West Bengal.

 She has also authored Money, Energy, and Welfare: the state and the household in India's rural electrification policy, published by Oxford University Press in 1993.

 In 2021, she published a novella entitled Under Such a Sheltering Sky.

-Personal life and family
+Personal life

 Bose has trained in Indian music and has performed in Calcutta.

-Bose's brother, Sumantra Bose, teaches at the London School of Economics.
-Her brother Sugata Bose was a member of Indian parliament from 2014 to 2019.
+Bose has two brothers.
+Sumantra Bose teaches at the London School of Economics, while her brother Sugata Bose was a member of the Indian Parliament from 2014 to 2019.